Frequently Asked Questions (FAQs)

 Maintaining confidentiality is our highest priority.
 All peer advocates receive extensive training in confidentiality and other ethical principles, and all are bound by a confidentiality contract.

 Because peer advocates are not professionals, we discuss all of our work with our faculty supervisor, a licensed mental health professional.
-This ensures that we’re maintaining high standards of peer helping and to receive ongoing evaluative feedback.
-In addition, peer advocates write up reports about their work for documentation purposes.
-We document the types of concerns students have in order to inform our training process.
+This ensures that we’re maintaining high standards of peer helping and receive ongoing evaluative feedback.
+In addition, peer advocates document the types of concerns students have in order to inform our training process.
 In some cases, reports are discussed during group supervision to solicit ideas about different ways of providing effective assistance and for the group to provide evaluative feedback for the peer advocate.
-Across all reports and discussions, confidentiality is strictly maintained; no names or identifying information are included in any materials.
+Across all reports and discussions, confidentiality is strictly maintained; no details of anyone's specific circumstances are shared, and no names or identifying information are included in any materials.

 How are Peer Advocates trained?